Project: We are Written in the Layers of the Earth

-This piece is inspired by the entities the building serves—museum, archives, and library—all of which collect our state's stories.
+This giant work in glass is inspired by the entities this innovative building serves—museum, archives, and library—all of which collect our state's stories.

 The wall features three figures—the story collectors: A kayaker, who uses a paddle-sized pencil to steer through a wave over fish and octopus arms, leaving a trail of phosphorescence in the ocean.
 Another figure, flying alongside birds and wielding a paintbrush, leaves a circuitous 16-foot-long red mark stretching across the sky, to be collected by a dancing sandhill crane.
 The third mark-maker hunches over the ground, making her mark with a pair of scissors, cutting into the fabric of the earth.

-Each institution maintains that their side of the wall is the 'right' side, so you will want to see both sides.
+The glass wall runs between the state library and state archives, Each institution maintains that their side of the wall is the 'right' side, so you will want to see both sides!
+Each side captures the light differently.
 You are welcome to visit the wall during state library hours.

 My imagery continues onto red alder panels on the library side.